bmc/argot/index.md

         }
     }

-That's essentially all the built-in `String`-to-`Int` conversion function does.
+That's essentially what the built-in `String`-to-`Int` conversion function does.

 All the option-specification and parameter-specification methods support